South African art: Paleolithic rock art

-The pre-Bantu peoples migrating southwards from around the year 30,000 BC were nomadic hunters who favoured caves as dwellings.
-Before the rise of the Nguni peoples along the east and southern coasts and central areas of Africa these nomadic hunters were widely distributed.
+The pre-Bantu peoples migrating southward from around 30,000 BC were nomadic hunter-gatherers who favoured caves as dwellings.
+Before the rise of the Nguni peoples along the east and southern coasts and in central Africa, these nomadic hunters were widely distributed.
 It is thought they entered South Africa at least 1000 years ago.
 They have left many signs of life, such as artwork (San paintings) depicting hunting, domestic and magic-related art.
 There is a stylistic unity across the region and even with more ancient art in the Tassili n'Ajjer region of northern Africa, and also in what is now desert Chad but was once a lush landscape.

-The figures are dynamic and elongate, and the colours (derived probably from earthen and plant pigments and possibly also from insects) combine ochreous red, white, grey, black, and many warm tones ranging from red through to primary yellow.
-Common subjects include hunting, often depicting with great accuracy large animals which no longer inhabit the same region in the modern era, as well as: warfare among humans, dancing, domestic scenes, multiple images of various animals, including giraffes, antelope of many kinds, and snakes.
-The last of these works are poignant in their representation of larger, darker people and even of white hunters on horseback, both of whom would supplant the San peoples.
+The figures are dynamic and elongated, and the colours (probably derived from earth and plant pigments, and possibly from insects) combine ochreous red, white, grey, black, and many warm tones ranging from red through to primary yellow.
+Typical subjects include hunting, often depicting large animals that no longer inhabit the region in the modern era with great accuracy; warfare among humans; dancing; domestic scenes; and multiple images of various animals, including giraffes, antelope of many kinds, and snakes.
+The last of these works is poignant in its representation of larger, darker people and even of white hunters on horseback, both of whom would supplant the San peoples.

-Many of the "dancing" figures are decorated with unusual patterns and may be wearing masks and other festive clothing.
+Many of the "dancing" figures are adorned with distinctive patterns and may be wearing masks and other festive attire.
 Other paintings, depicting patterned quadrilaterals and other symbols, are obscure in their meaning and may be non-representational.
 Similar symbols are seen in shamanistic art worldwide.
-This art form is distributed from Angola in the west to Mozambique and Kenya, throughout Zimbabwe and South Africa and throughout Botswana wherever cave conditions have favoured preservation from the elements.
+This art form is distributed from Angola in the west to Mozambique and Kenya, throughout Zimbabwe and South Africa, and throughout Botswana wherever cave conditions have favoured preservation from the elements.

 Contemporary art in South Africa

-The contemporary art scene in South Africa is as diverse and vibrant as the population and vast cultures in the country.
-Contemporary artists in South Africa have adopted new media technologies to produce varied and creative bodies of work, as seen in the work of Dineo Seshee Bopape and CUSS Group.
+The contemporary art scene in South Africa is as diverse and vibrant as the country's population and diverse cultures.
+Contemporary artists in South Africa have adopted new media technologies to produce diverse and creative bodies of work, as exemplified by the work of Dineo Seshee Bopape and the CUSS Group.
 Their art gives insight into the pressing issues of South African society.
 On a global scale, contemporary South African art is relevant and sought after.
 A charcoal and oil on canvas work by leading South African contemporary artist William Kentridge was sold on auction for R3,5 million in London in 2012.